 Source Code:

-• By adding data type name before input() method we can convert the user input into data type of preference.
-Like in the below code we converted user inputs to float data type.
+By adding the data type name before the input() method, we can convert the user input into the data type of preference.
+Like in the code below, we converted user inputs to the float data type.
+Number of days of duty, server times rate per hour, will produce the gross salary of an employee.

 # User inputs